 Astrology is an art form that is based on polarities to a large degree.
 Signs opposite each other are symbolic of two sides of the same coin.
 Aries is about relationship with the self; Libra is about relationships with others.
 Taurus is about your money; Scorpio is about other people’s money, and so on.
 Planets also have a duality in their intrinsic nature reflecting the duality of the human condition.
 The sign ruled by Neptune Pisces is symbolised by two fish attached at the tail but swimming in opposite directions.

-Neptune is the planet of higher states of mind and the planet of the lower states of mind.
+Neptune is the planet of higher states of mind and of the lower states of mind.
 But what is meant by these terms?

 Psychology tells us that we have a conscious mind, a state of awareness of our everyday life and our existence yet what consciousness is exactly still defies definitive meaning.
-It is thought that what separates human beings from the rest of the animal world is our conscious awareness of ourselves, life in general, that there are other people with which we can form community, and there may be awareness of a force that exists in our life that may be termed God or a Higher Power to be more inclusive of all religious and spiritual views.
+It is thought that what separates human beings from the rest of the animal world is our conscious awareness of ourselves and life in general.
+We know there are other people with which we can form relationships and community, and there may be awareness of a force that exists in our life that may be termed God or a Higher Power to be more inclusive of all religious and spiritual views.

 Many people live their life believing they are conscious yet are actually behaving with unconscious and at times baser primitive drives that do little to separate them from the animal world.
 Many people behave in an uncivilized manner.
 Their conscious urges are based on instincts to eat, shelter and survive.
 They may live an entire life being unaware of a greater potential for existence.
 These people are living in a lower state of mind or consciousness.

-Ultimately, all organised religions purport to assist an individual in being a better person and spiritual being, to become more god-like if we model ourselves after a certain prophet or god.
+Ultimately, all organised religions purport to assist an individual in being a better person and spiritual being, or to become more god-like if we model ourselves after a certain prophet or god.
 These religions promise that we will have eternal happiness in a fantastic heaven where only their better and higher life philosophies thrive.
 Yet often these same religions fail in helping some individuals just get through their day with a smile and do not deliver on their promise of emotional and spiritual health by following their practices and beliefs.
 That may or may not be the fault of the religion yet many people have left organised religions behind for this reason and choose to pursue a different pathway to God and spirituality.
-Perhaps their expectations are not being met.
+Perhaps their expectations are not being met by organised religion persisting in pushing ancient dogma that do not suit our modern world.

 Neptune in astrology rules all states of mind and awareness, spiritual and otherwise, and all pathways to achieving higher consciousness, but unfortunately it also rules the lower states of mind, and the occurrences where people fall from a state of grace, spirit and happiness within their lives.
 E.g. Drugs and alcohol can create a separation from spirit, healthy relationships and happiness if these are used too much.